-The EPC strategy was adopted in the delivery of the PP. Expectedly, relationships within IDS2 were governed by the dictates of the EPC contract strategy.
-Under this strategy, the ICO selected the contractor, who in turn was responsible for the selection of the entire supply chain.
-The contractor assumed control over activities relating to the engineering design, procurement and construction.
-Under such contracts, the contractor is mandated to deliver a finished facility to the ICO for an agreed-upon price and at a definite date, alongside other specifications as prescribed by the ICO.
-He has to deal with the owner and also with the subcontractors and consultants during project delivery.
-The owner's responsibility ends with the award of the contract, while the contractor's responsibility commences at this point.
-In a nutshell, under the EPC, the ICO allocates the responsibility for SV implementation to the main contractor.
+The EPC strategy was adopted in the delivery of the Pipeline Project (PP).
+Expectedly, relationships within IDS2 were governed by the dictates of the EPC contract strategy.
+Under this strategy, the ICO selected the contractor, who in-turn was responsible for the selection of the entire supply chain.
+The contractor assumed control over activities relating to the engineering design, procurement and construction is bestowed upon the contractor.
+Under such contracts, the contractor is mandated to deliver a finished facility to the ICO for an agreed upon price and at a definite date, alongside other specifications as prescribed by the ICO.
+He has to deal with the owner and also with the sub-contractors and consultants during project delivery.
+The owner's responsibility ends with the award of the contract, whilst the contractor's responsibility for SV implementation to the main contractor.